Soumili1818/Random-Background/README.md

 Using Javascript we can create a random background changing app

-There are 8 colors in total
+There are 8 colors in total all set i form of an array